edgedb/edgedb/docs/guides/tutorials/jupyter_notebook.rst

 5. Create a new notebook.

-6. In one of your notebook's blocks, import the EdgeDB library and run a query.
+6. In one of your notebook's blocks, import the Gel library and run a query.

    .. code-block:: python